arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/camera-to-bitmap-sd-card/content.md

 #### The Camera

-You will be using the **Himax HM-01B0 camera module** which has a resolution of 320 by 240 and the output data its in grayscale with 8 bits per pixel (bpp).
+The Vision Shield Rev.1 uses the **Himax HM-01B0 (320x240) camera module**, the Vision Shield Rev.2 uses the **Himax HM0360 (640x480) camera module**, both output data it's in grayscale with 8 bits per pixel (bpp).
 It is important to have this in mind as the `.bmp` (bitmap) format has some needed configuration depending on the data being used.

 Inside the sketch, you can use these libraries to access the camera APIs, also compatible with the [Arduino Nicla Vision](https://docs.arduino.cc/hardware/nicla-vision)
 ```cpp